Food & Agriculture

 Issues with Modern Agriculture

-With the demand for food increasing exponentially over the last century, farming practices have had to intensify in order to not only feed the planet, but also to keep prices low.
-The green revolution in the 1980’s saw the introduction of technology into the world of farming resulting in much larger crop yields and the spread of monoculture.
-This intensification and large-scale land use change led to detrimental impacts on the environment including soil degradation, acidification, desertification, erosion, ecosystem destruction, biodiversity loss, deforestation, and the excessive use of agro-chemicals.
+With the demand for food increasing exponentially over the last century, farming practices have had to intensify to not only feed the planet, but also to keep prices low.
+The green revolution in the 1980s saw the introduction of technology into the world of farming, which resulted in much larger crop yields and the spread of monoculture.
+This intensification and large-scale land use change led to detrimental environmental impacts, including soil degradation, acidification, desertification, erosion, ecosystem destruction, biodiversity loss, deforestation, and excessive agro-chemical use.

-This use of fertilisers and pesticides has created pest and weed resistance, has implications for human health, and pollutes local water sources.
-Sustainable agriculture, organic farming, and permaculture provide the eco-friendly alternatives but corporate control of agriculture acts as a major barrier to change.
+Intensive use of fertilisers and pesticides has created pest and weed resistance, has implications for human health, and pollutes local water sources.
+Sustainable agriculture, organic farming, and permaculture provide eco-friendly alternatives, but corporate control of agriculture acts as a major barrier to change.

-Globalisation and the demand for out of season foods all year round means that the food industry has a heavy carbon footprint.
-19% of total food-system emissions now comes from food transport.
-The food miles of bananas and avocados are good examples of this.
-Before a banana can reach the UK it must first travel an average of 5,106 miles.
+Globalisation and the demand for out-of-season foods all year round means that the food industry has a heavy carbon footprint.
+Food transport now accounts for 19% of food emissions.
+The food miles of some foods are huge - before a banana can reach the UK, it must first travel an average of 5,106 miles!

 Five Rwandan potato farmers work the land